Minnesota Valley National Wildlife Refuge: Wilkie Unit

 Consisting of 2,100 acre, the Wilkie Unit is located just south of the Minnesota River in Savage and Shakopee.
 The Wilkie Unit is located predominantly in the river bottoms, and features three lakes (Blue, Rice, and Fisher) and large areas of associated marsh.
 There are also extensive areas of bottomland forest, as well as stands of coniferous trees.
 A connecting trail and pedestrian bridge also allow access to the Refuge's Bloomington Ferry Unit.
 Five miles (8 km) of trail and abandoned farm roads are open for hiking and cross-country skiing year-round.
 Additionally, the state's largest great blue heron rookery, with over 600 nests, was found on the western shore of Blue Lake.
 The rookery no longer exists due to severe weather events in 1980 and 1998 that blew trees and nests down.

 Upgrala Unit

 A view of the Upgrala Unit on September 3, 2020.

 Although 2,450 acre are authorized for this unit, most of the land has not yet been acquired from private owners.
 There is currently no public access to this mosaic of marshes, prairie, and floodplain forest.
-The authorized area for this unit stretches from the Old Highway 169 bridge (now County Road 101) north of Shakopee and eastward along the bluffs in the southern part of Eden Praire, Minnesota.
+The authorized area for this unit stretches from the Old Highway 169 bridge (now County Road 101) north of Shakopee and eastward along the bluffs in the southern part of Eden Prairie, Minnesota.
 "Upgrala" is a shortened name for Upper Grass Lake.